nehemiahlc/Order-App/README.md

 # OrderApp

-**OrderApp** is an iOS application designed to streamline the restaurant ordering process.
-The app allows users to browse a customizable menu, place orders, and track the preparation status of their orders.
-This project demonstrates a range of iOS development skills, including user interface design, data management, and asynchronous programming.
+**OrderApp** is an iOS application developed as part of the guided project from the *Develop in Swift Data Collections* book by Apple Education.
+This project is designed to streamline the restaurant ordering process, allowing users to browse a customizable menu, place orders, and track the preparation status of their orders.
+It showcases a range of iOS development skills including user interface design, data management, and asynchronous programming.

 ## Preview
 ![Screen Recording 2024-07-28 at 5 52 33 PM](https://github.com/user-attachments/assets/2c26bc84-e011-4097-b291-469fe8ab0e1c)